python/mypy/docs/source/error_codes.rst

 Silencing errors based on error codes
 -------------------------------------

-You can use ``# type: ignore[code, ...]`` to ignore all errors with specific codes on a line.
+You can use a special comment ``# type: ignore[code, ...]`` to only ignore errors with a specific error code (or codes) on a particular line.
 This can be used even if you have not configured mypy to show error codes.
 Currently it's only possible to disable arbitrary error codes on individual lines using this comment.

 .. note::